New summit aims to create societal change and sustainable economic growth for exploding longevity sector.

 Longevity.Technology: The Longevity Summit Dublin promises on its website “to make history”, and after months on pandemic-induced Zoom, Ireland is set to be a key focus with this year’s Longevity Summit.

-Click here to get your exclusive invite to the Longevity Summit Dublin.
+Click here to get your exclusive invitation to the Longevity Summit Dublin.
 Longevity.technology readers can claim €50 off by using the code “longtech”.

 Ireland has been a firm favourite with researchers and science organisations carrying out clinical trials, since the adoption of the Clinical Trials Regulation by the European Commission in July 2012; the aim of the new regulation was to simplify and harmonise the way in which clinical trials are authorised and regulated in the EU.
 It started replacing the previous clinical trials regime in October 2021, following a three year transitional period which started in October 2018.